 You are at a networking event and meet people who you want to continue to exchange messages with.

-You are at a social gathering (a bar, a club, etc.) and you meet people who you'd like message with.
+You are at a social gathering (a bar, a club, etc.) and you meet people who you'd like to message.
 Or, perhaps, they'd like to message you.

-What's the best way to export/import information with someone I meet?
+What's the best way to share contact information with someone I meet?

 Can I share the same QR code on export with multiple people?